jgnagy/erb4cfn/README.md

     <%= snippet 'snippet_name' %>

 This assumes that there is a file under `snippets` called "snippet_name.json.erb".
-Snippets, in their simplest form, allows you to pull chunks of JSON out of a layout and move them into dedicated snippet files.
+Snippets, in their simplest form, allow you to pull chunks of JSON out of a layout and move them into dedicated snippet files.
 This alone is a huge gain, as this allows these chunks to be reusable across multiple layouts.
 You can also use Ruby within the snippet to do things like iterate over a collection, insert dynamic data (like the current date and time), or calculate complex values.

 Simply running `generate_template.rb` on the layout will execute all embedded Ruby and result in a static template file.